iwasahighwayman/my-elusive-whale/README.md

 I should be able to use this to make back yard lighting illuminate, with all the requirements met.

-I'm currently using a late 2018 Intel i9 16 GB RAM Macbook Pro, to develop, compile and debug the RP2040 microcode / firmware which runs on either the Pico or XIAO.
-I needed to install a small number of ARM development toolchains, but the steps are well-documented by Raspberry PI, and the resultant binary can run on either device (just be sure to only target input / output (IO) available on the much smaller and pin-reduced XIAO device.)
+I'm currently using a late 2018 Intel i9 16 GB RAM Macbook Pro, to develop, compile and debug the RP2040 microcode/firmware which runs on either the Pico or XIAO.
+I needed to install a small number of ARM development toolchains, but the steps are well-documented by Raspberry PI, and the resultant binary can run on either device (just be sure to only target input/output (IO) available on the much smaller and pin-reduced XIAO device.)

 Here is a picture of my XIAO breadboarded.
 The black wire when pulled down to ground represents my darkness detector detecting darkness.
 The green wire when pulled down to ground represents a momentary push button which after three seconds toggles the power-on state from off to on, or vice-versa.
 The orange is the output pin which indicates whether the LEDs should be illuminated or not.